 The Prince William County Landfill and Balls Ford Road Compost Facility only accept materials generated by residents and businesses in Prince William County, Manassas, and Manassas Park.
 For further information, please see the facility rules.

-|Please read the Solid Waste COVID 19 restrictions and guidance before visiting the Landfill or Ball Ford Road Compost Facility.
+|Please read the Solid Waste COVID 19 restrictions and guidance before visiting the Landfill or Balls Ford Road Compost Facility.

 SERVICES AND PROGRAMS

-Specific Programs and Special Considerations
+Special Waste Programs and Considerations

-For information about disposing of or recycling large amounts of construction and demolition debris see this alternative disposal listing or call (703) 792-5750 (TTY:711) to get more information.
+For information about disposing of, or recycling, large amounts of construction and demolition debris, see this alternative disposal listing or call (703) 792-5750 (TTY:711) to get more information.
 Violations carry penalties and fines.

 A Builder's Guide to Reuse & Recycling has been published by the Metropolitan Washington Council of Governments (MWCOG).
 This guide also contains information about the benefits of recycling, the basics of C&D recovery, tips for job site collection, etc. Businesses and contractors may also consult the Internet or phone book for a list of C&D disposal facilities in the area.